I have a student who is not registered with Student Accessibility Services, but I think that they might have a disability, what should I do?

 In the event that a student is suspected of academic misconduct (e.g., questionable material is found), the student is allowed to finish the exam and a Student Accessibility Services staff member will try to locate the professor.
 The material is returned to the instructor along with the exam and a written report describing the incident.
 It is left with the instructor to follow university protocol in handling the situation.

-Does a faculty member need to give a copy of his/her own lecture notes to a student with a disability as a reasonable accommodation?
+Does a faculty member need to give a copy of their own lecture notes to a student with a disability as a reasonable accommodation?

 Although this can be very beneficial, faculty are not obligated to provide lecture notes if another effective accommodation, such as a digital recorder or note-taker, can be provided.
 Should a note-taker be unable to attend class, and replacement note-takers are unavailable, you may be asked if you have a copy of notes that would be suitable for the student.